ibrahimabdelaal/gym-monitoring/README.md

 <!-- GETTING STARTED -->
-## Side Project: Enhanced Workout Tracking with Pose Detection
+## Side Project:  AI Gym Workout Monitoring

 This project aims to develop a modular workout tracking system utilizing YOLO for pose estimation.
 The initial focus is on building a solid foundation.
 Future enhancements will include: